flipz357/S3BERT/README.md

 The basic idea is simple:

-1. Define/use metrics that measure sentence similarity with regard to different interesting aspects (e.g., using dependency tree, AMR, etc.).
+1. Define/apply metrics that measure sentence similarity with regard to different interesting aspects (e.g., using dependency tree, AMR, etc.).
 2. Train S3BERT on pairs of sentences as inputs and semantic metric scores as targets (only pairs of sentences and a list with metric scores is needed as training data)
 3. During training, it learns to partition the sentence vectors into features that express the different metrics

-Note that (potentially) costly computation for semantic metrics or generation of sentence parses or trees is **not needed in inference**.
+Note that (potentially) costly computation for metrics or generation of sentence parses or trees is **not needed in inference**.

 ## Full example with AMR